Volunteer Assistant Coach

 University of Houston (2008)

-He holds a bachlor’s degree in occupational education from Texas State University.
+He holds a bachelor’s degree in occupational education from Texas State University.
 Weaver and his wife, Kassi, were married in 2012.
 The couple have a son, Easton, born in September 2015.
 The family resides in Deer Park.

 Volunteer Assistant Coach

 Jason Krug is in his ninth season with the San Jacinto College baseball coaching staff.
 Prior to joining the San Jacinto College program, he spent two seasons as a volunteer assistant coach at the University of Louisiana- Lafayette where he assisted in the coaching of the middle infielders and hitters.
 In 2007, the Ragin Cajuns won the Sun Belt Conference championship and advanced to the NCAA regional tournament.